nrfconnect/Asset-Tracker-Template/docs/common/tooling_troubleshooting.md

 [00:00:30.728,759] <inf> thread_analyzer:  ISR0                : STACK: unused 1736 usage 312 / 2048 (15 %)
 ```

-For more information see [Zephyr Thread Analyzer](https://docs.zephyrproject.org/latest/services/debugging/thread-analyzer.html)
+For more information, see [Zephyr Thread Analyzer](https://docs.zephyrproject.org/latest/services/debugging/thread-analyzer.html)

-## Hardfaults
+### Hardfaults

 When a hardfault occurs, the [LR and PC](https://stackoverflow.com/questions/8236959/what-are-sp-stack-and-lr-in-arm) registers can be looked up in order to find the offending instruction.
 For example, in this fault frame the PC is `0x00002681`, thread is `main` and type of error is a stack overflow.
 So in this case, there is no need to look up the PC or LR to understand the issue.
 The main stack size needs to be increased.

-For more information on how to debug hardfaults see [Memfault Cortex Hardfault debug](https://interrupt.memfault.com/blog/cortex-m-hardfault-debug)
+For more information on how to debug hardfaults, see [Memfault Cortex Hardfault debug](https://interrupt.memfault.com/blog/cortex-m-hardfault-debug)

 ```bash
 *** Using Zephyr OS v4.0.99-7607c6585566 ***